Tyler Coleman

 Software

 I use macOS and Linux (Ubuntu) daily (slowly making my way to Arch Linux).
 I prefer using the terminal where possible.
-My current setup consists of Ghostty for terminal emulation, tmux for terminal multiplexing, Helix for text editing, fish for command line shell, and Jujutsu for version control — all using the Catppuccin mocha color scheme ☕️.
+My current setup consists of Ghostty for terminal emulation, tmux for terminal multiplexing, Helix for text editing, fish for command line shell, and Jujutsu for version control — all using the Catppuccin color scheme ☕️.
 I enjoy this setupʼs ease-of-use, simple defaults, and portability.

 Hardware